marks-kram/JavaUno-Online-Frontend/README.md

 ## Compatibility
 If you want to use this frontend together with my backend, please note the following compatibility information:
-* Version 2.x frontend is NOT compatible with version 1.x backend
+* version 2.x frontend <-> version 1.x backend
+  * NOT compatible
-* Version 2.x backend is compatible with version 1.x frontend
+* Version 2.x backend <-> version 1.x frontend
+  * Compatible, if tokenized-game-create feature is disabled
+  * manual should be modified (the beginning player of first round is selected randomly since backend version 2.x)

 ## changeLog